-SIM cards have become a ubiquitous piece of technology in a world increasingly filled with mobile devices.
-These Subscriber Identity Modules serve as the middleman between mobile devices and cellular towers, allowing them to communicate.
+Before you can connect any device to the 4G LTE network, you need to activate the LTE SIM card.
+SIM cards (Subscriber Identity Modules) have become a ubiquitous piece of technology in a world increasingly filled with mobile devices.
+They serve as the middleman between mobile devices and cellular towers, allowing them to communicate.
 Carriers use SIM cards to identify which devices are active on their network and tie those devices to their subscribed data plans.

 However, as the use of SIM cards has expanded to include connected devices beyond cell phones, the way these tiny plastic chips are activated has been slow to catch up.
-We launched our new Extrovert line of 4G LTE connected systems in part as a way for our clients to avoid some of the more fringe activation methods that have grown out of the increased need for mobile network connectivity.
+We offer an Extrovert line of 4G LTE connected systems in part as a way for our clients to avoid some of the more fringe activation methods that have grown out of the increased need for mobile network connectivity.

 The Real SIM Shady